 This is very true for me.
 My passion for starting Into The Eco began with taking an interest in slow fashion, human rights within the garment sector and talking openly about what I thought was wrong with the fashion industry.
 Over the years my passion moved away from ranting to my family and friends, and frankly wearing myself out, to wanting to take action.
 These actions have manifested so far in the small ways I have felt possible.

 Through this interest in fashion I have found it almost impossible to stop this passion spilling over into other areas of modern day life.
 Leading me to think about how I can have a positive impact through my wardrobe choices, but also how we can have a more positive impact through our home lives too.
 There are so many layers to the sustainable revolution.
 This has lead us to cutting meat out of our diets as much as possible, recycling religiously, cycling to work when the weather allows, wearing our clothes for longer, and moving away from single use plastics when given a choice.
 All good places to start I am sure you will agree.

 Today we are starting to discuss slow fashion and offer you some pointers on how to start the slow journey for yourself, right now.
 The good news is we are on the journey with you every step of the way and so are many others.
 So you are definitely not alone in this learning process.
 Yay.

 We know how hard it is to make a conscious effort to slow down our buying habits.
 We are all surrounded by advertisements on a daily basis specifically designed to make us want more, even if we don’t need it.
 The slow fashion movement is about resisting these overly tempting traps, ending our fast fashion habits and making the most out of our clothes.
 Most importantly choosing our clothes for love over lust and quality over quantity.
-Within this article we are featuring some our most loved clothes, as always photographed Josh.
+Within this article, we are featuring some our most loved clothes, as always photographed by Josh.